directus/directus/docs/reference/system/flows.md

 `DELETE /flows`

-Provide an array of flow ids as your request body.
+Provide an array of flow IDs as your request body.

 </template>
 <template #graphql>